-^{}As at 31 December 2023, it is estimated that 1.575 million (2022: 1.575 million) of the maximum 3.15 million shares will vest according to the agreed-upon investment performance criteria at the end of year 5 with no shares vesting in years 6 and 7.
+\\As of 31 December 2024, it is estimated that 2.1 million of the maximum 3.0 million shares will vest according to the agreed-upon investment performance criteria at the end of year 5 with no shares vesting in years 6 and 7.
 This estimate will be revised at each reporting date and as a result, future expense may be different from the expense presented in the table above.

-As at 31 December 2023, 10.8 million (2022: 10.3 million) shares related to TFG Asset Management's employee reward schemes are held in escrow.
-These shares are eligible for stock dividends and during the year, 0.5 million (2022: 0.4 million) shares were allocated to this account.
+As of 31 December 2024, 15.3 million (2023: 10.8 million) shares related to TFG Asset Management's employee reward schemes are held in escrow.
+During the year, 3.6 million shares (2023: nil) were released from escrow including stock dividends awarded on the original shares. \$32.8 million (2023: nil) was transferred from share-based compensation reserve to other equity in relation to the original shares.
+An amount of \$8.0 million (2023: nil) was released against retained earnings, based on the stock reference price at each applicable dividend date.
+Escrow shares are eligible for stock dividends and during the year, 0.4 million (2023: 0.5 million) shares were allocated to this account as dividends.